 May information related to HIV testing, HIV test results, or confirmed HIV or STD diagnosis be exchanged among health care providers?

-.
+Generally, yes.
 Health care providers may exchange confidential medical information related to HIV testing, HIV test results, and confirmed HIV or STD diagnosis and treatment using customary methods to exchange medical information between health care providers in order to provide health care services to the patient, i.e., when the information shared impacts treatment decisions for the patient and the health care provider needs the information for the patient’s benefit.

 Health care providers responsible for office management also may permit access to a patient’s medical information and medical record by office staff to carry out duties required for care and treatment of a patient and management of medical information and the patient’s medical record.